More about this area

 The force says...

 Norfolk has a two-tier local authority structure comprising of county and district councils.
-The constabulary is engaged with Norfolk County Council’s restructuring plans, working together to prevent and reduce harm to our communities.
+The constabulary works closely alongside these partners, embedding teams who work collaboratively to prevent and reduce harm to our communities.

 Disclaimer: the above statement has been prepared by Norfolk Constabulary.
 The views and information in it are not necessarily those of HMICFRS.